nebulab/playbook/source/about-us/our-vision.html.md

 the community inspires us to continuously improve ourselves as people, as professionals and as a company, which in turn allows us to raise the bar even higher in our work.

-We get closer to our vision when we launch an experience that we are proud of, when we introduce a new company policy that makes our team happier, when we share our journey with the community.
+We get closer to our vision when we ship eCommerce products that make us proud, when we improve the lives of our team, or when we share our experience with the community through our blog and our contributions to [Solidus](/about-us/what-we-do/#we-build-an-ecommerce-framework) and other open-source software.

-Most importantly, we get closer to our vision when we learn something new while doing all of the above.
-We take pride and joy in this process of continuous, deliberate learning and transformation—it is the driving force behind our success.
+Most importantly, we learn continuously while doing all of the above.
+We take pride and joy in this process of continuous, deliberate learning and transformation—in fact, we consider it to be the driving force behind our success.

-We are Nebulab, and this is our vision.
-It is ambitious, but very much achievable, and we have what it takes to get there.